 Related Reading: How Do You Set Emotional Boundaries In Relationships?

-11. It’s about time and effort in a relationship
+9. It’s about time and effort in a relationship

-Planning always helps, and then the rest can be taken care of with communication, patience, and effort.
+In such cases, planning always helps, and then the rest can be taken care of with communication, patience, and effort.
 Plan for what is coming and how the years that yawn between then and now need to be lived.
 And plan together.
 Effort in a relationship to make it last longer has to come from both sides.
 You can also look into some conflict resolution strategies as well.

-12. How to show effort in a long-distance relationship
+10. How to show effort in a long-distance relationship

 It is not that long-distance relationships need a separate section, but that a relationship turning long-distance is a significant probability these days.
 And the general outlook toward long-distance relationships (LDRs) compared to geographically close relationships (GCRs) is pretty negative.
 Statistics suggest that 56.6% of people believe that GCRs are happier and more satisfying than LDRs.